You are using an outdated browser. Please upgrade your browser to improve your experience.

 In this case, you'd apply for a grant of letters of administration.

-However, you cannot apply if you're the partner of the deceased but were not their husband or wife, or civil partner when they died.
+You cannot apply if you're the partner of the deceased but were not their husband, wife, or civil partner when they died.

 Other legal considerations